Poyoanon/loa-elixir-patcher/README.md

 This is a simple tool to patch out the animations from cutting Elixirs.
 All you need to do is select your EFGame folder and the program will make a backup of your file and fetch the modded version of the data1.lpk from this repository.
 I will try to update this regularly, as occasionally the game will replace the file through patches.

-6/12 Maintenance - No update required.
-Hooray!
+6/19 Maintenance - It's been updated for Echidna, have fun.

 **Make sure your game is closed when patching the files!**